isaacs/st/README.md

 into `st()`.
 This is useful if your application already handles gzipping responses by other means.

+It's also possible to pre gzip files to front load the gzipping effort (or if you want to use more aggressive gzipping like [Zopfli](https://github.com/google/zopfli)).
+By setting `staticGzip: true` in the options, when a request is received st will look for the filename with a `.gz` suffix, and if it is found then those contents will be used instead (except for non-gzip requests).
+The statically gzipped contents will also be used for the cache as appropriate.

 ## Filtering Output

 If you want to do some fancy stuff to the file before sending it, you